rfhb/ctrdata/README.md

 ## Aims

-The aims of `ctrdata` are to provide functions primarily for retrieving information from public registers on clinical trials, and functions for aggregating and analysing information are also included.
-This is for the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/) and also for ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
-The registers are not known to provide an application programming interface (API) and have limited aggregation options.
+The aims of `ctrdata` include to provide functions primarily for retrieving information from public registers on clinical trials, and for aggregating and analysing downloaded information.
+This is primarily for the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/), but also for ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
+The registers have limited options in terms of aggregation and an application programming interface (API).
 Development of `ctrdata` started mid 2015, first push to github.com mid September 2015, last edit 2015-10-08 for version 0.4.

-Key features implemented:
+Key features implemented so far:

-* Protocol-related information on clinical trials is retrieved from public online sources, from queries defined by the user.
+* Protocol-related information on clinical trials is retrieved from public online sources.

-* Utility functions are included for defining queries in the registers' browser-based user interfaces.
+* Users can define queries in the registers' browser-based interfaces and then use for retrieval.

-* Retrieved information is transformed and stored in a document-centric database (mongo) for further access.
-(The database may be in a locally running MongoDB server or remotely accessible [e.g. mongolab](https://mongolab.com/).)
+* Retrieved (downloaded) information is transformed and stored in a document-centric database (mongo) for further access.

-* Fast and offline access to detailed information on clinical trials, for use with `R`.
+* This provides fast and offline access to detailed information on clinical trials, for analysis in `R` (examples below).

 * Unique (de-duplicated) clinical trial records are identified, as the database may well hold information from more than one register.

-* Records in a database can be updated by a simple query command.
+* Records in a database can be updated by a simple command.

 * In the background, `exec/euctr2json.sh` is a special script that transforms EUCTR plain text files to json format.

-This package `ctrdata` has been made possible based on the work done for [RCurl](http://www.omegahat.org/RCurl/), [curl](https://github.com/jeroenooms/curl), [rmongodb](https://github.com/mongosoup/rmongodb) and of course for [R](http://www.r-project.org/).
+* Reminder of the copyrights and terms and conditions of the respective register shown when loading the package.

+Please read the "Acknowledgments" and "Notes" sectionsbelow.

+Please file issues and bugs here: [https://github.com/rfhb/ctrdata/issues](https://github.com/rfhb/ctrdata/issues).

 ## Installation